About Link Library

 An addition to the building in 1981 expanded the square footage to 55,000, the collection capacity to about 250,000 volumes, and seating capacity to 400.
 The main level houses the circulation desk, periodicals, reference collection, Link Library Commons, vending machines, a microform reader/printer, the Instructional Technology Center and the Academic Resource Center.

 The upper level houses the curriculum collection, the Renata Koschmann Children's Collection, the Music Loft and several study/conference rooms for use by students and faculty.

 The general book collection occupies the major portion of the lower level, which also houses the college archives and the Bartels Rock and Mineral Museum.

-Link's collection totals about 225,000 volumes, including books, bound and unbound periodicals and multimedia items.
+Link's collection totals about 200,000 volumes, including books, periodicals, curriculum and multimedia items.
 In addition to the periodical/journal backfiles, the library subscribes to numerous current periodicals and several major newspapers.

 Seven computers throughout the library provide access to the library's online catalog, for searching our collections.
 Thirty-six computers are available in the Link Library Commons and L-132 classroom, for researching information sources on the Internet and online databases to which the library subscribes.
 Database access is also available to students and faculty on or off campus, through the library website.

 For materials not held in Link's collections and subscriptions, we encourage students and faculty to submit interlibrary loan requests via the Link Library website.
 Books usually arrive within 3-5 days, while periodical/journal articles can arrive in 2-3 days.